ETS-PoliTO/esp32-sniffer/README.md

 - ESP32 MQTT

-	Has been used ESP32 MQTT Library.
+	It has been used ESP32 MQTT Library.

 	[MQTT documentation](https://github.com/espressif/esp-mqtt/tree/c5ff6dd05fd357803f419916aa98ad7dd0f8e535)

 - MD5

-	Hash function used on the packets in order to get a unique identifier for each packet packet.
+	Hash function used on sniffed packets in order to get a unique identifier.

 # Resources